Canada’s House speaker resigns over inviting a man who fought for a Nazi unit to Parliament

 “This incident has compromised all 338 Members of Parliament and has also handed a propaganda victory to Russia, distracting from what was a momentously significant display of unity between Canada and Ukraine.
 It has also caused great pain to Canada’s Jewish community, Holocaust survivors, veterans and other victims of the Nazi regime.”

 In an earlier apology on Sunday, Rota said he alone was responsible for inviting and recognizing Hunka, who is from the district that Rota represents.
-The speaker’s office said Monday it was Rota’s son who contacted Hunka’s local office to see if it was possible if he could attend Zelenskyy’s speech.
+The speaker’s office said it was Hunka’s son who contacted Rota’s local office to see if it was possible if he could attend Zelenskyy’s speech.

-Members of Parliament from all parties rose to applaud Hunka unaware of the details of who he was.

 The prime minister’s office said it was unaware that Hunka was invited until after the address.
 The speaker’s office also confirmed it did not share its invite list with any other party or group.
 The vetting process for visitors to the gallery is for physical security threats, not reputational threats, the speaker’s office said.

-In Moscow, a Kremlin spokesman said it was “outrageous” that Hunka received a standing ovation during a visit to Ottawa.
+In Moscow, a Kremlin spokesman said it was “outrageous” that Hunka received a standing ovation.

-Russian President Vladimir Putin has painted his enemies in Ukraine as “neo-Nazis,” even though Zelenskyy is Jewish and lost relatives in the Holocaust.
+Russian President Vladimir Putin has painted his enemies in Ukraine as “neo-Nazis,” although Zelenskyy is Jewish and lost relatives in the Holocaust.

 “It’s highly unfortunate and the only winner here is the Putin regime, which is already spinning what happened on Friday to justify its ongoing military actions in Ukraine,” said Daniel Béland, a political science professor at McGill University in Montreal,

-The opposition Conservatives in Canada have blamed Trudeau, but Béland noted that the speaker’s role in Canada is as an officer of Parliament who does not participate in partisan caucus meetings and is not a member of the Cabinet.
+The opposition Conservatives in Canada have blamed Prime Minister Justin Trudeau, but Béland noted that the speaker’s role in Canada is as an officer of Parliament who does not participate in partisan caucus meetings and is not a member of the Cabinet.

+“Canada’s reputation is broken.
+This is by far the biggest hit Canada’s diplomatic reputation has ever taken under in history and it happened under Justin Trudeau’s watch,” Opposition Conservative leader Pierre Poilievre said.

+Poilievre said everyone in the House of Commons on Friday should have been vetted with Zelenskyy in attendance.